🏃♂️ Event Overview

 The Bridger Ridge Run is put on & sponsored by the Big Sky Wind Drinkers, which is a premier running club for runners of all ages and abilities.
 Some videos, photos, and history of this event can be found on this Big Sky Wind Drinkers webpage.

-- Experience Required: Experience with mountain running is important.
+- Experience Needed: Experience with mountain running is important.

-- Limited Access: No part of the route can be accessed by a road.
+- Access: No part of the route can be accessed by a road.

-- Participant Supplies: All supplies, including water, are hauled to Aid Stations through human volunteering.
+- Supplies: All supplies, including water, are hauled to Aid Stations through human volunteering.

 🤝 Volunteering Opportunities